-Based on the content of the press release or offer document issued by the offeror, the board is to present its opinion regarding the impact that implementation of the offer will have on the company, particularly in terms of employment, and its opinion regarding the offeror's strategic plans for the offeree company and the effects it is anticipated that such plans will have on employment and on the locations where the company conducts its operations.
-If, within a reasonable period of time, the board receives a separate statement of opinion from employee representatives expressing a different opinion on the impact of the offer on employment, this is to be attached to the board's statement.
+Based on the content of the press release or offer document issued by the offeror, the board is to present its opinion regarding the impact that implementation of the offer will have on the company, particularly in terms of employment, and its opinion regarding the offeror's strategic plans for the offeree company and the effects it is anticipated that such plans will have on

 The board's statement is also to state whether a director has not participated in discussions on the matter due to a conflict of interest or whether a director has expressed reservations regarding the board's decision.
 If a relevant board meeting is not quorate, the other directors are entitled, but not obliged, to announce their opinion regarding the offer.
-In such a case, a valuation opinion pursuant to Rule III.3 is to be obtained and published, tog bort: special irrespective of whether or not the other directors choose to express their views on the offer.
+In such a case, a valuation opinion pursuant to Rule III.3 is to be obtained and published, irrespective of whether or not the other directors choose to express their views on the offer.